Reach a rapidly growing market

-More and more trucks that run on natural gas can be seen because of its undeniable advantages – economic and environmental benefits compared with diesel.
+In Quebec and throughout North America, more and more trucks are running on natural gas because of the undeniable economic and environmental benefits over diesel.

 Did you know that more and more truck fleets around the world are adopting renewable natural gas?
-Ninety-two percent (92%) of all highway fuel used by natural gas vehicles in California last year was renewable natural gas (RNG).
+In 2023, 97% of all on-road fuel used in natural gas vehicles in California was renewable natural gas (RNG).
+For the United States as a whole, the figure is 69%.
+In Quebec, more and more businesses have become interested and have made the switch.

 Learn about RNG